- Training

 Invoice Settings

-There are a number of specific options that can be configured to apply to your Invoices at a system level – these are found in Admin> General> Invoice Settings.
+There are a number of specific options that can be configured to apply to your Invoices at a system level – these are found in Admin > General > Invoice Settings.

 When creating an invoice, you’re able to select a schedule to which repeating invoices will be generated in the future – your choice here will determine the format of the Invoice number.
-For more information, see our pages on Creating Repeating Invoices and Repeating Invoice Placeholders.

 If you tick this box, the relevant GL Code (determined using data from your accounting system for each Product in your system) will be visible when you are adding items to Invoices so that you can confirm or amend the default choice.